linsk1998/eslint-plugin-ts-compat/docs/rules/no-function-name.md

 <!-- end auto-generated rule header -->

-The name attribute of a function is often optimized by build tools.
+The name property of a function is often optimized by build tools.
 Due to its limited use, using the babel plugin for compatibility comes at a high cost.

 ## Rule Details